 Sooooo I’ve been in denial for a while that my toddler’s behavior is a problem.
-He is about to turn 2.
-I have dismissed the way he acts with the excuse that he is young and not able to communicate that he’s upset.
+He is about to turn 2 years old.
+I have dismissed problem behaviors because of his age.
+I kept telling myself he would grow out of it with time…

-But one day I listened to a seasoned mother of five talk about the training she did with her children.
-She started child training before her kids could even crawl!
+But one day I listened to a seasoned mother of five children talk about the correction she did with her children.
+She started teaching her children to obey before they could even crawl!

-She explained that the training is done joyfully and not out of anger.
-It is also to help protect your child from danger.
-When she was giving examples of how you know your toddler’s behavior is a problem, I was thinking “yep, that describes my child”.
+She explained that when she taught her children to obey, she did it joyfully and not out of anger.
+It was also to help protect her children from danger.
+When she was giving examples of “how to know your toddler’s behavior is a problem”, I was thinking…yep, that describes my child.

-And my son, man is he CUTE.
+And my son is so CUTE.
 I want to give him everything he wants.
-But, I have been doing him a disservice by allowing him to do whatever he wanted, whenever he wants.
+But, I realized I had been doing him a disservice by allowing him to do whatever he wanted, whenever he wanted.

 Included in this Toddler Behavior Post:

 -When I’m trying to talk to someone and I’m holding him, he is wiggling and throwing his head back to try and get down from my lap or arms.
 I am legit wrestling him.

 -When he gets really upset, he starts hitting his head on whatever is near.
 Like the floor, his highchair. etc.

 -He gets mad and hits.
 I’ve seen him do this to other little kids and he’s done it to adults as well.
 I’ve told him “no-hit” but he knows Mama doesn’t actually mean no because I don’t follow through with anything afterward.

 -If he doesn’t want the food I serve him, he throws it on the floor.